-Surveying the Avant-Garde: Questions on Modernism, Art, and the Americas in Transatlantic Magazines (forthcoming from Penn State University Press)
+Surveying the Avant-Garde: Questions on Modernism, Art, and the Americas in Transatlantic Magazines (Penn State University Press, 2018)

 This book examines art and literature of the Americas through the lens of the questionnaire, a genre as central as the manifesto to the history of the avant-garde.
 Questions such as “How do you imagine Latin America?” and ‘What should American art be?” issued by magazine editors to their contributors, yield a self-reflexive history of modernism as told by its key players, enabling writers and artists to position themselves within national and aesthetic communities in print.

 Reviewed by Harris Feinsod in American Literary History Online (Dec.
 2018)

 Reviewed by Eamon McCarthy in Bulletin of Spanish Studies (Oct.
 2019)

 Reviewed by David A. J. Murrieta Flores in Terrae Incognitae (Jan.
 2020)